USB Device Stack

 .string_descriptor = NULL, // Use the default string descriptors specified in Menuconfig

-.external_phy = false, // Use internal USB PHY
+.external_phy = false, // Use internal PHY

 #if (TUD_OPT_HIGH_SPEED)